NihilisticMotif/SFML-ViewNavigator/README.md

 # SFMLwasdViewNavigator
-This is Pan and Zoom coding project which is created by SFML.
+This project is used for demonstrate how to write
+2D Panning and 2D Zooming Algorithmns with SFML and C++.